apryor6/flaskerize/README.md

 #### Attach with one command and generate Dockerfile

-`fz b -from test/build/ -to app:create_app --with-dockerfile`

-Or, longer
-`flaskerize bundle -from test/build/ -to app:create_app --with-dockerfile`
+`fz bundle -from test/build/ -to app:create_app --with-dockerfile`

 #### Separate generation and attachment

 First, create a blueprint from the static site

-`fz g bp -from test/build/ _fz_blueprint.py`
+`fz generate bp -from test/build/ _fz_blueprint.py`

 Next, attach the blueprint to your existing Flask app